 Over 50% of the traffic now comes in through search results.
-If you’re not near that 50%, you’re missing half or more of the traffic your website should get.
+If you’re not near that 50%, you’re missing half or more of the organic traffic your website should get.
 Feeling discouraged?
 Don’t.
 Small business SEO is the answer.

 But you’re running pay-per-click ads, so do you really need small business SEO too?